-- Accommodations are adjustments made to the way skills and concepts are taught and assessed but do not affect the expected outcomes in relation to the Florida Standards and Next Generation Sunshine State Standards. - Accommodations should facilitate an accurate demonstration of what the student knows or can do. - Accommodations should remove or neutralize the limiting effects of the student's disability by altering the presentation, response, schedule, setting, use of assistive devices, or test administration in appropriate ways. - Accommodations should not change the intent of the test; i.e., the educational goal or skill measured by the test. - Accommodations should not be used to compensate for lack of achievement. - Accommodations should not provide the student with an unfair advantage or interfere with the validity of the test.
+- Accommodations are adjustments made to the way skills and concepts are taught and assessed but do not affect the expected outcomes in relation to Florida's B.E.S.T. and state academic standards. - Accommodations should facilitate an accurate demonstration of what the student knows or can do. - Accommodations should remove or neutralize the limiting effects of the student's disability by altering the presentation, response, schedule, setting, use of assistive devices, or test administration in appropriate ways. - Accommodations should not change the intent of the test; i.e., the educational goal or skill measured by the test. - Accommodations should not be used to compensate for lack of achievement. - Accommodations should not provide the student with an unfair advantage or interfere with the validity of the test.
 They must not change the underlying skills that are being measured by the test. - Test accommodations must be the same or nearly the same as accommodations used by the student in completing the classroom instructional and assessment activities. - Accommodations must be necessary to allow the student to demonstrate knowledge, ability, skill, or mastery required by the assessment.

-Testing Accommodations
+2. Testing Accommodations

-Rule [6A-1.0943, FAC] permits test accommodations for any student with a disability who has a current IEP.
+Rule [6A-1.0943, FAC] permits test accommodations for any student with a disability who has a current IEP or 504 Plan.
 Expanded accommodations on state/district assessments are authorized for students with disabilities through executive order.
 Allowable accommodations are detailed in the test administration manuals under the following categories: